MartinEesmaa/VVCEasy/README.md

 You can join and chat in our communities: [Link for communities at top](#community)

-Martin Eesmaa, creator and founder of VVCEasy
+Martin Eesmaa, creator and founder of VVCEasy from Estonia

 # Credits & Licenses